Bruxism is a fancy name for a problem more commonly called tooth grinding.

 • Relax your jaw muscles at night by holding a warm washcloth against your cheek in front of your earlobe.

 To prevent the effects of bruxism, discuss the problem with your family dentist as soon as possible.
-By taking the time to go over your options, you can rest assured that there is a solution to teeth grinding.
+By taking the time to go over your options, you can rest assured that there is a solution to teeth grinding and that you’ll be able to abruptly stop any development of lasting dental problems.

-Are you told by your partner that you grind your teeth?
-Do you hear your children grind their teeth?
 Without necessary attention from your dental health care provider, tooth grinding can lead to cracked or broken teeth.
-Call Dr. Marchbanks today and visit the dentist office in Arlington TX to stop the effects of bruxism in their tracks.
+Call Dr. Marchbanks today and visit our dentist office in Arlington, TX to get help and stop the effects of bruxism in their tracks.